cap-js/docs/java/observability.md

 ## Logging { #logging}

 When tracking down erroneous behavior, *application logs* often provide useful hints to reconstruct the executed program flow and isolate functional flaws.
 In addition, they help operators and supporters to keep an overview about the status of a deployed application.
-In contrast, messages created using [Messages API](indicating-errors#messages) in custom handlers are reflected to the business user who has triggered the request.
+In contrast, messages created using the [Messages API](indicating-errors#messages) in custom handlers are reflected to the business user who has triggered the request.

 ### Logging Façade { #logging-facade}